TheLogicMaster/ESP-Smart-Display/README.md

 ## OTA Updates
 OTA Updates are as simple as downloading the newest release binary that matches your board configuration and selecting it from the *OTA Update* page of the dashboard.
 Alternatively if you have a non-stock configuration, pull the repo changes and build and deploy the dashboard and firmware again.
-In the future, automatic update checking and updating from the dashboard will be implemented.
+The dashboard can also automatically download and flash the latest binaries if you are using a stock configuration.

 ## Configuration
 The display configuration is entirely based on a JSON configuration file stored in the display filesystem.
 This is